Tabo (hygiene)

-The tabò can sometimes be translated into English as a "dipper" or "pitcher", but according to Michael Tan, chancellor at the University of the Philippines-Diliman and a columnist at the Philippine Daily Inquirer, tabò is much more than a dipper.
+The tabò can sometimes be translated into English as a "dipper" or "pitcher", but according to anthropologist Michael Tan of the University of the Philippines-Diliman, tabò is much more than a dipper.
 The plastic tabò is an almost indispensable fixture in the Filipino home.
-Filipinos living overseas will bring their own tabò or even ask their relatives to send one over if ever they forget.
+Filipinos living overseas will bring their own tabò or even ask their relatives to send one over if they forget.

 Tabò is also widely used anywhere in a household for purposes other than bathing, such as for measuring volume.
-1 tabo is often equal to 1 liter, as usually the household tabò would be the used plastic container of 1 liter of motor oil.
+1 tabò is often equal to 1 liter, as usually the household tabò would be the used plastic container of 1 liter of motor oil.

 A tabò has similarity in design and use to the hishaku (柄杓), a Japanese water dipper with a handle made of bamboo.

 History

 The tabo is the Filipino version of the dipper that is also well known in other Southeast Asian countries that use their own version of a dipper.
 The "modern" tabo was created during the introduction of plastic, using modern material to create the dipper instead of traditional coconut and bamboo materials.
 In the past, the tabo was called a sartin, from the Spanish sartén; back then sources of water were sometimes few and far between, which caused the ancestors of today's Filipinos to develop the tool or device.
 Instead of standing up each time to be able to reach the water source and wash their hands, the sartin was passed around to save time and, essentially, water, according to historian Lito Nunag of the University of the Philippines-Diliman.